Balgariya tarsi talant: Season 3 (2014)

 Before the beginning of the season, on February 6 started a special talk-show called "The best of the world talents" where various acts from the franchise around the world were aired for one month each Wednesday with the host being last season judge Krasimir Radkov.
 Three episodes were aired with the second and third featuring a guest commenter - rapper 100 Kila and actress Yana Marinova.
 A fourth episode was aired on May 1.

 Season 3 began on March 3, 2014, after the show took once again a 1 year break, and saw changes in the cast as the network produced the show itself - Lyuben Dilov Jr. was joined by actress Vanya Tsvetkova (who was a guest judge last season), pop-folk singer Esil Duran and actor Assen Blatechki.
 Actress Maria Silvestar became the new host.
 In one of the auditions Krasimir Radkov replaced Dilov Jr. The live shows began on April 14 and the final was held on May 26.
 This season was won by 17-year-old opera singer Thomas Tomov.

 Season 4 (2015)

 Season 4 began on March 15, 2015 and once again there were many changes due to the new producer being Slavi Trifonov - the new jury consisted of writer, journalist and TV host Ivo Siromahov, businesswoman and actress Darina Pavlova, journalist and TV host Iliana Benovska and actor and producer Nikolai Iliev.
 Maria Silvestar was joined by new host Aleksandar Kadiev.
 The live shows started on April 19.
 From the fifth live show on May 17 onwards, folklore singer Desi Dobreva replaced Benovska, after the latter made inappropriate comments during one of the shows.
 The grand final took place on May 31.
-The winner of the fourth season was 20-year-old wheelchair breakdancer Plamen Lubenov.
+The winner of the fourth season was 20-year-old wheelchair breakdancer Plamen Lyubenov.